+Let’s talk about the importance of submitting a buddy letter.
 If you are like most Veterans, you have copies all of your service medical treatment and detailed accounts via a personal journal of all your significant activities while in service.
 The reality is that this is the farthest thing from the truth for most Veterans.

-Who can write a buddy letter?
+Who can Write a Buddy Letter?

-There are different individuals that you can ask for a buddy letter, old coworkers, current coworkers, bosses, family members and yes even your spouse or significant other.
+There are different individuals that you can ask about submitting a buddy letter, old coworkers, current coworkers, bosses, family members and yes even your spouse or significant other.
 This last one comes as a shock to many of my veterans who think the account of their significant other might be biased, this is understandable.
 However, I would offer to you that when it comes to VA disability claims the VA gives the Veteran the benefit of the doubt and considers all aspects.

 Let’s take Sleep Apnea for example.
-Sure, some of your old service buddies might be privy to your chainsaw snores and that one time you stopped breathing only to wake up to coughing and gasping episode that woke everyone up.
+Sure, some of your old service buddies might be privy to your chainsaw snores and that one time you stopped breathing only to wake up to a coughing and gasping episode that woke everyone up.
 But your spouse or significant other would be able to shed a better perspective into the reality of your every day/night episodes.
 How you are affected, how you are when no one is watching.

 That vulnerable place where you feel defeated, tired, out of energy, and plainly sick and tired of being sick and tired.
 This perspective is gold when you consider your diagnosis and medical evidence along with your personal statement.
 This rationale also applies to many other ailments you might be suffering from (PTSD, Erectile dysfunction, Female Sexual Arousal Disorder and so on)

 My job as a Veteran Coach is to help guide you through the process, this dark and often mysterious journey of VA Claims.
 If you think for a second, it would be great to have all your records, and every injury noted.
-Sadly, when it’s all said and done the VA rater will review everything that is presented to them (The C&P examiner‘s notes, your medical records, records they may find in your C-File you are unaware of and so one) concerning your claim.
+Sadly, when it’s all said and done the VA rater will review everything that is presented to them (The C&P examiner‘s notes, your medical records, records they may find in your C-File you are unaware of and so on) concerning your claim.